Oprah Winfrey Reportedly Tried For Three Years To Score Sit-Down With Prince Harry & Meghan Markle

 Oprah Winfrey reportedly tried for three years to secure a sit-down with Prince Harry and his wife Meghan Markle before the couple agreed to an interview.
-The Times of London reported that the talk show magnate only met Meghan one time before the Sussex’ May 2018 wedding.
+The Times of London reported the talk show magnate only met Meghan once before the Sussexes’ May 2018 wedding.
 Oprah was a guest at the luxe affair.

 The newspaper said Oprah played a “long game” and acted as a mentor to Meghan.
 She befriended her mother Doria Ragland and became closer to the couple when Meghan, Harry, and their son Archie moved to Montecito, California, the town where Oprah lives, in 2020.